Jennics-SG/Jennics-SG/README.md

 #### Jimy Houlbrook: Software Developer

-- 🌱 I’m currently learning: How to create APIs with Go
+- 🌱 I’m currently learning: How to use GLSL to create shaders with PixiJs
 - ⚡ Fun fact: I have 4 pet snakes

 ### Languages & Technologies